Commercial real estate in Russian Federation: overview

 Finally, 2012 also saw the introduction of positive court practices, including reimbursing the judicial costs of the successful party.
 This is quite a new trend, which is expected to make market players take greater responsibility in their activities, avoid abusing the law and strive to settle disputes as far as possible, without going to court.

 The most commonly used structures for real estate investment are property companies constituted as special purpose vehicles (SPVs), equity acquisitions and direct investment in development projects.

-The concept of a shared construction, which was introduced seven years ago, has not become common, at least not in the corporate property sector.
+The concept of shared construction, which was introduced ten years ago, has not become common, at least not in the corporate property sector.
 This concept provides investors with a high level of statutory security and is a modification of a co-investment agreement commonly used in the recent past.
 However, it differs from the co-investment agreement because it:

 Is heavily regulated.

 Is subject to recording in the Realty Registry.